Dynamic email in Gmail launches on Android and iOS

 Google this morning announced that Gmail on Android and iOS will gain support for dynamic email starting on November 21.
 That date is for G Suite domains — some Gmail users might see it sooner.
 Admins won’t need to activate the feature before dynamic emails show up — it’s on by default — but users who access Gmail through a third-party mail app that doesn’t support AMP will be served a static version of the email.

 Dynamic emails created with AMP for Email allow you to take action directly within a message, whether that’s responding to a comment, RSVPing to an event, purchasing a product, or managing subscription preferences.
-Content within dynamic email is kept up to date, meaning you’ll always see the most up-to-date information when you open an email, like order status of an ecommerce order or the latest job postings.
+Content within dynamic email is kept current, meaning you’ll always see the most up-to-date information when you open an email, like order status of an ecommerce order or the latest job postings.

 Google is tapping dynamic emails to supercharge first-party products like Google Docs, which lets you see the latest comments that have been added to a discussion thread and respond and add your own comment.
 Additionally, a number of notable brands embraced AMP for Email during the developer preview stage, including Booking.com, Oyo Rooms, Freshworks, and Pinterest, the last of which allows users to peruse content and pin it to boards without leaving Gmail.